Morières-lès-Avignon

 Morières-lès-Avignon (/fr/, literally Morières near Avignon; Provençal: Morieras d'Avinhon) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
 It is located just east of Avignon, with a population of 8,563 as of 2018.
+It is one of the constituent municipalities (6) in the Vaucluse and the Gard of the urban agglomeration of Grand Avignon.